237: R6RS Records (refined)

 Specification

-The (srfi :237) and (srfi :237 records) libraries are each a composite of these three libraries.
+The (srfi :237) and (srfi :237 records) libraries are each a composite of these four libraries.
 This composite library exports all procedures and syntactic forms provided by the component libraries.

 The record mechanism described in this SRFI is based on the record mechanism described in R6RS.
 Unless said otherwise, definitions and semantics remain unchanged from R6RS.